chinmayhegde/fodl/_posts/2022-01-17-representation02.md

   h_j(z) = \psi(z-v_j) - \psi(z - u_j)
   $$

-  and implement the entire rectangle is implemented via a "Boolean AND":
+  and implement the entire rectangle is implemented via a "Boolean AND" over all the coordinates:

   $$
   h(x) = \psi(\sum_{j=1}^d h_j(x_j) - (d-1)),
   $$

   where $x_j$ is the $j$-th coordinate of $x$.
 There is one such $h$ for every rectangle, and the output edge from this neuron is assigned a constant value approximating $g$ within that rectangle.
 This completes the proof.
 {:.proof}